JoinColony/colonyNetwork/docs/guides/reputation-mining-client.md

 #### `--colonyNetworkAddress`

 The address of the Colony Network's `EtherRouter`.
 See [Upgrades to the Colony Network](../concepts/upgrades) for more information about the EtherRouter design pattern.
-This address is static on `goerli` and `mainnet` `goerli` `0x79073fc2117dD054FCEdaCad1E7018C9CbE3ec0B` `mainnet` `0x5346d0f80e2816fad329f2c140c870ffc3c3e2ef`
+This address is static on all networks, with the `mainnet` address of `0x5346d0f80e2816fad329f2c140c870ffc3c3e2ef`

 #### `--dbPath`